Keeping a Done-List list makes it easier to advocate for yourself โ and prepare for a job search.

 No rocket science here.

 It really does depend on your job.
-And what you keep track of may change year to year as you get better at knowing what is valuable to your firm or company or yourself.
+Also, what you track may change year to year as you get better at knowing what is valuable to your firm or company or yourself.

 Photo by Jessica Lewis on Unsplash